 The mission of LYYD® is to spread joy and consciousness throughout the world by transmitting body health, brain health, heart health and soul health to ALL populations.
-At the core of the practice is accessibility to all.
+At the core of the practice is the accessibility to all.
 We will be dancing a lot during the training, it’s true, but it won’t be consistently high-energy dancing.
 Plenty of it will be on the gentler, slower side.
-There will be periods of relaxing and of sitting in lecture, chanting or discussion.
+There will be periods of relaxing and of sitting in a lecture, chanting or discussion.
 If you can take a brisk walk and climb a set of stairs without being winded you can do this training.
 To support yourself in preparation for the ten days, consider committing to a regular exercise regimen that includes 30 minutes of moderate cardiovascular activity several times a week.

 I’m not sure if I want to teach.
 Can I still take this training?